This article applies to the Barracuda Web Application Firewall 460 or higher.

 - Sequence Number - Set the sequence number for the request rewrite policy.
 The sequence number determines the order of execution for multiple configured policies from highest (1) to lowest (1500).

 - Action - Select the action.
 To modify client information sent to the web application, the request rewrite action should be set to Insert Header or Rewrite Header.

-- Header Name – Enter the relevant Header Name, for example X-Forwarded-For.
+- Header Name – Enter the relevant header name, for example,

 - Old Value – Enter the initial request header to be rewritten if the Action is Rewrite Header.
 An asterisk (*) rewrites all named headers, or specify the value or expression to be rewritten.